ucdavis-bioinformatics-training/2020-Intro_Single_Cell_RNA_Seq/prerequisites/cli/command-line-intro.md

 A greater than sign (>) instead of a prompt means the shell is expecting more input.
 Can Cntr-c to cancel the operation and return to a prompt.

+## Most Common Mistakes

+1. Your in the wrong directory, use the command `pwd` to show what directory your in.
+2. Spelling/Capilalization, check the command carefully for errors, use your <TAB>.
+3. Spaces, you may have put (or not put a space where needed).

 ## Directory Structure

 Absolute path: always starts with ”/”